ansys/landing-page/doc/source/index.rst

 *******
 PyAnsys
 *******
 Welcome to the PyAnsys project.
-While this project originated as a single pyansys package, it is now a collection of many Python packages for using Ansys products through Python:
+While this project originated as a single ``pyansys`` package, it is now a collection of many Python packages for using Ansys products through Python:

-.. grid:: 1 2 2 3
+.. grid:: 1 2 4 3

     .. grid-item::
         .. card:: PyAEDT